Lettings policy

 Clearance

-To make a final offer where demolition or substantial refurbishment of properties in Leeds has been approved by a Resources and Housing decision panel or Executive Board decision, requiring the customer and their household to move on a permanent basis.
+To make a final offer where demolition or substantial refurbishment of properties in Leeds has been approved by a Communities, Housing and Environment decision panel or Executive Board decision, requiring the customer and their household to move on a permanent basis.

 Court order